kremflote/Matflote/README.md

 # MATFLOTE

 MATFLOTE is a household meal planning and cookbook app.

-For the implementation/design source of truth, see `master-document.txt`.
+It is my personal tool made to be run on a personal homeserver.

+Created with assistance of ChatGPT 5.5.

 ## Current App Features

-- Cookbook with recipes, ingredients, shared tags, tag categories, brands, stores, prices, nutrition, conversion rules, image uploads, and recipe PDF export.
-- Planner with week/month views, remembered week/month positions, multiple selected meal items, recipe portions, ingredient amounts, tag-aware generation, prep helper, and grocery-list export.
+- Cookbook with recipes and ingredients.
 	- Recipes can contain ingredients and measured recipe components, so one recipe can be used like an ingredient inside another recipe.
 	- Recipe ingredients/components store measurable units and preparation, such as chopped, diced, julienned, grated, or crushed.
-- Meal generation fills empty slots only, uses Breakfast/Lunch/Dinner tags, can place leftover recipe portions into future suitable slots, and avoids selecting the same dinner recipe twice in a generated range.
+- Meal planner
 	- Prep helper for the current week.
 It lists produce-style ingredients only when an explicit preparation exists or one can be inferred from recipe instructions.
 	- Shopping-list preview and export through the provider-based grocery-list system.
 Vikunja is the first supported provider.
-- Scanner/Skanner page for Norwegian grocery lookup by barcode/EAN through Kassalapp, with missing nutrition fields supplemented from Matvaretabellen when possible.
+- Scanner page for Norwegian grocery lookup by barcode/EAN through Kassalapp, with missing nutrition fields supplemented from Matvaretabellen.
 - Prices page for local household price tracking by ingredient, store, and date.
 - Nutrition page for approximate weekly nutrition summaries from planned meals and locally stored Helsedirektoratet reference values.

-MATFLOTE no longer has a cuisine or recipe-type system.
-Recipes and ingredients use the shared tag/category system instead.

 ## Docker